Overview

 is_shared = true on the source reader and add a tables block listing every table the reader should capture.
 A shared reader requires the table list because it is no longer tied to a single pipeline’s table selection.terraform plan and confirm the only change is on the source reader, then terraform apply.Create the new pipeline against the same source reader

 artie_pipeline resource that points at the same source_reader_uuid as your existing pipeline, but writes to a different DuckDB database.
 This is the new pipeline that will eventually replace the old one.terraform apply.
-Artie creates the new pipeline, backfills its tables into analytics_v2, and then begins consuming live changes from the shared reader’s Kafka stream.Let the new pipeline backfill and catch up
+Artie creates the new pipeline, backfills its tables into analytics_v2, and then begins consuming live changes from the shared reader’s Kafka stream.Because both pipelines consume from the same Kafka stream, your MySQL database is still only read once.
+Adding the new pipeline does not add a second connection, replication slot, or binlog reader on the source.

 - Old pipeline: MySQL → Kafka → DuckDB